brisa-build/brisa/docs/api-reference/server-apis/SSRWebComponent.md

 ---
-description: SSRWebComponent is a compoment wrapper that allows you to render a web component on the server side.
+description: SSRWebComponent is a component wrapper that allows you to render a web component on the server side.
 ---

 # `SSRWebComponent`